 New Dog Off-leash Area

-The City is excited to be in the planning stages of Joe Brown Park’s new dog off-leash area.
+The City is excited to be in the design stage of Joe Brown Park’s new dog off-leash area.
 This area will provide safe and engaging opportunities for dogs and dog owners, as well as enhance the park for all to enjoy.

 We thank you for the valuable feedback collected through the online survey between November 20 and December 13, 2020.
-We are now in the process of summarizing the results and will make the findings available in spring 2021.
+The Public Engagement Summary is now available.

 For more information on this park's development, contact Mary Wong at 604-598-5723 or email@example.com.